 - Place your cursor where you would like the wildcard to appear.

-- Click on the 'Wildcard' button from the floating tool bar, and choose the list and list field that you would like to apply for the wildcard.
+dropdown from the floating toolbar, and choose the list and list field that you would like to apply for the wildcard.

-Once your Wildcard has been inserted in your message it will appear as a code with %% in front and behind the field name with _ for any spaces between the words. eg %%First_Name%%
+- Once your wildcard has been inserted in your message, it will appear as a code with %% in front and behind the field name with _ for any spaces between the words. eg %%First_Name%%, as shown below.

 You can also personalise your subject line with your contacts information using wildcards.
 For example, you might like to include the persons first name in the subject.
 Here's how: